 “Using his sword a Jap cut the rope to lose the first man in line.
 He was taken to the stern of the boat and shot in the back.
 He fell into the water.

 “Meanwhile, I found the frayed end of a steel cable by feeling with the fingers behind my back and rubbed the ropes across the sharp edges until I got free.
 I decided I just as soon be shot trying to get away as the other way, so I made a break for it.
 I ran to the front of the ship and slipped down into the anchor hole After a while, I heard shooting again, so I let myself down into the water.”
 Rose was the only man, of the 30 POWs, not to be executed.

 According to the POWs in the water, the ship began to capsize.
 There was a tremendous crushing sound and the ship seemed to bend upward in the middle and split in two before it sank into the water.
-Of the 750 POWs who were boarded onto the ship, 82 POWs escaped.
+Of the 750 POWs who boarded the ship, 82 POWs escaped.
 One man died on shore while the remainder were rescued by Filipino guerillas and returned to U.S. Forces in October 1944.
 Pvt.
 John Avila was not one of them.

-“It is with deep regret that I must notify you of this unhappy culmination of the long period of anxiety and suffering you have experienced.
+It is with deep regret that I must notify you of this unhappy culmination of the long period of anxiety and suffering you have experienced.
+You have heartfelt sympathy.

 The family also received this message from General George Marshall’s office:

 “General Marshall extends his deep sympathy in your bereavement.
 Your son fought valiantly in a supreme hour of his county’s need.
 His memory will live in the grateful heart of our nation.”